AndreiMoraru123/SceneParsing/README.md

 ### DeepLabV3+

 As an improvement upon its predecessor, DeepLabV3 handles segmentation at multiple scales making use of cascaded atrous (dilated) convolutions.
-DeepLabV3+ added a decoder as well, meant to refine the results of the output.
+DeepLabV3+ added a decoder as well, meant to refine the output result.